auyer/rcpassos.me/posts/ebpf/index.md

 - the library needs to also load the structures that will be used to interact with the program, like the map used in this example
 - the library might need to check if the addresses we got when compiling the BPF program are valid in the Kernel we are running on.
 If they are different, it can map them.
-  This is refered to as CO-RE (compile once, run everywhere).
+  This is referred to as CO-RE (compile once, run everywhere).

 The first important section is the initial load of the BPF program into the Kernel.
 Is is done with the SYS_BPF syscall, using the BPF_BTF_LOAD command, and a set of parameters in a structure.